miyaoka/wxt-youtube-streamtime/README.md

 # Install dependencies
 pnpm install

+# Setup VSCode (recommended)
+# Copy shared settings to your personal settings
+cp .vscode/settings-shared.json .vscode/settings.json

 # Development with hot reload for Chrome (or Firefox)
 pnpm run dev # or pnpm run dev:firefox
 ```

+**VSCode Users:**

+1. Install the recommended extensions when prompted
+2. The shared settings will enable Biome as the default formatter

 ## How It Works